 Differences amongst friends can be over their personal values, ideas, opinions, etc. When differences get converted into conflicts, it indicates there is a strong need remaining unaddressed.

-Certain needs such as the need for connection or belongingness, need to feel loved, respected and valued when not met in any friendship might lead to conflicts.
+Certain needs such as the need for connection or belongingness, need to feel loved, respected and valued when not met in any friendship might lead to conflicts and problems in friendship.

 Other reasons for trouble in friendship can be amongst the following: